collegiumv/cv_doc_new/docs/cvos/office.md

 All UTD students are provided with access to MS Office 365, which is a cloud based document suite.
 This suite is able to operate on any device with a web browser; however, the CV Admins recommend using Google Chrome for the best experience.
 To access Office 365 use the [MS Office Portal](https://portal.office.com/).

+For reasons that remain unclear, MS Office 365 is very sluggish on the quiet-side.
+CV Admins are currently working on solutions to this issue.

 ### Google Drive